 Some dentists require a down payment at the completion of this appointment.
 Rather than be caught off-guard, you should check to see what your dentist’s policy is.

-All of the items created during your records appointment will be forwarded to the people who make Invisalign®.
-They have the ability to receive the forms, photos and x-rays via the Internet.
+All of the items created during your records appointment will be forwarded to Align Technology, Inc., the people who make Invisalign®.
+They have the ability to receive the forms, photos, and x-rays electronically via the web.
 The impressions, unless they’re digital ones, will have to be shipped.

-4) Invisalign® will transform your impressions into digital information.
+Step #4 – Invisalign® will organize your case as digital information.

 Your dentist may want to show your simulation to you, so they can get your input.

-Even though it is just an animation, getting a chance to visualize what the alignment of your teeth will be at the completion of your treatment is a unique feature of Invisalign® and not something that’s available with other orthodontic techniques.
+Even though it’s just an animation, getting a chance to see what the realignment of your teeth will look like at the completion of your treatment is a unique feature of Invisalign® and not something that’s typically available with traditional orthodontic techniques.

-Once your dentist's approval has been received, Align Technology will take your case's digital information and use it to manufacture a series of upper and lower dental casts.
-Depending on the complexity of your case, this may involve as few as ten or as many as 30 or more pairs of casts.
+- Depending on the complexity of your case, this may involve as few as 10 or as many as 30 or more pairs of casts.
+A paper by Malik states that the typical course of treatment usually requires around 25.

 Once the fabrication process has been completed, your complete series of aligners, all of those needed for your entire course of treatment, will be delivered to your dentist as a single shipment.

-After records are taken, how long does it take to have the aligners made?
+After records are taken, how long does it take to get your aligners?